haka-security/haka/doc/user/tutorial/filter.rst

 * The `continue` function is called between each rule of the group and can decide to stop processing the group at any point.

-* The `fini` function is called after all rules have been run.
+* The `final` function is called after all rules have been run.
 It is not called if `continue` has forced a cancelation mid-group.

 The following example uses the concept of group to implement a simple filter that only accepts connections on port 80 or port 22.